Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Introduction

 \textbf{Related works.} \rlhf \citep{christiano2017deep, ziegler2019fine} has become the de-facto paradigm for aligning LLMs such as GPT‑4 \citep{achiam2023gpt} and LLaMA‑3 \citep{grattafiori2024llama}.
 Most \rlhf pipelines fit a reward model to pairwise preferences and then fine‑tune the policy with PPO \citep{schulman2017proximal, ouyang2022training}.
 Instability and sample inefficiency have motivated alternatives that still target a scalar reference‑regularized objective, including RAFT \citep{zhang2024raft}, RRHF \citep{yuan2023rrhf}, DPO \citep{rafailov2023direct}, $\Psi$PO \cite{ipo}, and Nash‑\rlhf \citep{munos2023nash}.
 These methods (except $\Psi$PO) inherit a fundamental limitation: all preferences are collapsed into a single reward signal, obscuring trade‑offs between objective(s).
-Recent works attempt to optimize multiple objectives by learning scalarization functions or prompt contexts \citep{hu2023aligning,zhong2024panacea,guo2024controllable,wu2023fine,li2025self,lee2025calibrated}.
+Recent works attempt to optimize multiple objectives by learning scalarization functions or prompt contexts \citep{hu2023aligning,zhong2024panacea,9030307,guo2024controllable,wu2023fine,li2025self,lee2025calibrated}.
 Although effective in specific domains, such approaches seldom achieve \pareto{Pareto}-optimal solutions even when the \pareto{Pareto} front is known \cite{yang2024rewards, mukherjee2024multi}.
 While \cite{rame2023rewarded} mitigate tuning via `Rewarded Soups', and MORLHF \citep{li2020deep} and MODPO \citep{zhou2023beyond} borrow ideas from multi‑objective RL, they still learn with respect to a single functional combination of rewards.
-Rewards‑in‑Context (RiC) \citep{yang2024rewards}, the multi‑objective supervised finetuning variant, Hypervolume Maximization (HaM) \cite{mukherjee2024multi}, Multi-Objective Decoding (MOD) \cite{shi2024decoding}, and Directional Preference Alignment (DPA) \cite{wang2024arithmetic} move beyond heuristic scalarization by conditioning on multiple rewards at inference time.
+RiC \citep{yang2024rewards}, HaM \cite{mukherjee2024multi}, MOD \cite{shi2024decoding}, and DPA \cite{wang2024arithmetic} move beyond heuristic scalarization by conditioning on multiple rewards at inference time.
 While these algorithms improve controllability, they still rely on inference-time user preference input to optimize multiple objectives, which can misrepresent complex preference structures and are hard to quantify practically (for instance, what does "0.6 helpful, 0.4 safe" imply?).
+PARM \cite{lin2025parm} trains a \emph{single}, preference conditioned policy across multiple objectives, however, it still requires user preference inputs.
+A contemporary work to ours is L3Ms \cite{dhillonl3ms}, which uses log barrier functions to incorporate constraints into the primary alignment problem.
 Classical multi-objective RL (MORL) focuses on discovering \pareto{Pareto}‑efficient policies under vector rewards \citep{roijers2013survey,van2014multi,hayes2022practical}.
-Constrained MORL \citep{pmlr-v164-huang22a, liu2024c, pmlr-v235-agnihotri24a, NEURIPS2024_c81d09a6} methods maximize a primary objective while enforcing lower bounds on the other objectives, a strategy that inspires our formulation.
-However, constrained MORL assumes point‑wise reward access and thus cannot be applied directly to human preference data.
+Constrained MORL \citep{pmlr-v164-huang22a, liu2024c, pmlr-v235-agnihotri24a, NEURIPS2024_c81d09a6} methods use scalar rewards to maximize a primary objective while enforcing lower bounds on secondary objectives.